• Skip to main content

 • pasta (a spoonful melted into warm noodles is divine)

-• Or, my favorite, slather the dip over chicken breasts, top with breadcrumbs or fried onions and Parmesan cheese, then bake until done.
+• Or, my favorite, slather the dip over chicken breasts or fish fillets, top with breadcrumbs or fried onions and Parmesan cheese, then bake until done.

 It's not just a dip - it's a shortcut to your next meal.